 We provide an enriched curriculum, designed to excite and motivate learners.
-Children themselves are engaged in leading learning through the "What do we know and wonder" approach to planning creative learning.
+Children themselves are engaged in a progressive curriculum which allows them to think like a historian, communicate like a historian and be a historian etc according to all subjects in which they learn.